ff7-mods/ff7-flat-wiki/docs/FF7/Battle/Battle_Animation_(PC).md

 After doing this, we have each of the three offsets, 0, -466, and 0.
 The Y (-466) is always stored as its inverse, but for now we donâ€™t worry about that.

 The first frame is uncompressed, but it could be 12, 10, or 8 bits per rotation.
-How do we know? â€œpfmhMiniHeader-&gt;bKeyâ€!
+How do we know? â€œpfmhMiniHeader-\>bKeyâ€!

 For each bone, there are 3 rotations.
 So, for each bone, we do this: